The following article describes statically routing your phone number to a host system for inbound calls.

 The new inbound route is added.

-In Flowroute Manage, click the DIDS menu.
+In Flowroute Manage, click DIDS in the left nav.

 Click Choose a DID Action, and then click Set Route.